rhcarvalho/django-ex/README.md

 ### APP_CONFIG

 You can fine tune the gunicorn configuration through the environment variable `APP_CONFIG` that, when set, should point to a config file as documented [here](http://docs.gunicorn.org/en/latest/settings.html).

+### DJANGO_SECRET_KEY

+When using one of the templates provided in this repository, this environment variable has its value automatically generated.
+For security purposes, make sure to set this to a random string as documented [here](https://docs.djangoproject.com/en/1.8/ref/settings/#std:setting-SECRET_KEY).

 ## One-off command execution